CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 Preventing Brownouts
 ^^^^^^^^^^^^^^^^^^^^

-The same strategy for improving battery life is applicable to brownouts as well.
-In the above example, we can see that our peak draw is 365 A. Brownouts occur when the robot voltage dips below a threshold (for the `FRC roboRIO <https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-brownouts.html>`__, this threshold is around ~7 V).
+Brownouts occur when the robot voltage dips below a threshold (for the `FRC roboRIO <https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-brownouts.html>`__, this threshold is around ~7 V).
 When the roboRIO dips below the threshold, it will disable all actuators to prevent a total robot reboot.
+Alongside stator limits, supply limits can be used for further prevent brownouts by applying a hard cap to supply voltage across the entire robot.
+If brownouts are continuous and due to increased total load across all mechanisms, supply limits are affective in this regard.

 As supply current increases, the battery voltage will decrease in a similar fashion.
 A simplified equation for modeling voltage sag is shown below along with a calculator.
 However, it's easier and more accurate to emperically determine supply current limits.
 The process of emperically finding these limits is the same as in :ref:`docs/hardware-reference/talonfx/improving-performance-with-current-limits:improving battery longevity`.